CS

 Feature Showdown

-The Mercedes-Benz A-Class features a 10.3-inch touchscreen, while the Peugeot 308 gets a 10-inch display.
+The Mercedes-Benz A-Class features a 10.3-inch touchscreen paired with a 10.3-inch digital dash, while the Peugeot 308 gets a 10-inch display and 10-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Mercedes-Benz A-Class stands out with Apple CarPlay and ambient lighting that you will not find on the Peugeot 308.
-The Peugeot 308 counters with wireless Apple CarPlay/Android Auto, wireless charging, panoramic roof and power tailgate.
+The Peugeot 308 counters with wireless Apple CarPlay/Android Auto, wireless charging, panoramic roof, power tailgate and Focal audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain